allyunion/ansible-role-xcode/README.md

 A UI session is also required.
 This means the user you are using to execute the role must be logged on to the OSX machine.

-The role expects [Spotlight][spotlight] to be enabled.
-It uses Spotlight search to check whether Xcode is already installed.

 ## Role Variables

 Role variables and their default values are listed below.